aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

 - **Destination Changes**

   When the destination bucket or prefix is changed, all files in the previous destination will **first** be deleted and then uploaded to the new destination location.
-This could have availablity implications on your users.
+This could have availability implications on your users.

 ### General Recommendations